wdfhai/password-generator/README.md

 ## Instructions

 1. Load the page or the index.html file.
+2. Click the "Generate Password" button to start (or restart).
-2. Follow the prompts carefully.
+3. Follow the prompts carefully.
-3. Once you find a password that you like, use Copy/Paste to use it in your required area.
+4. Once you find a password that you like, use Copy/Paste to use it in your required area.
-4. Don't forget to save the password somewhere safe.
+5. Don't forget to save the password somewhere safe.
 An encrypted password manager is recommended.
-5. If you have any issues, try starting from the beginning.
+6. If you have any issues, try restarting.

 ## Password Characteristics